WKMindSpartans/2023Katas/ADRs/ADR0012-DB-read-replication.md

+# Architectural Decision Record
+## Date
+9/13/23

+## Title
-# Road Warrior will make use of DB Read Replication
+Road Warrior will make use of DB Read Replication

 ## Status